lokhiufung/auto-resume/README.md

 Consequently, I am motivated to develop a solution that amplifies the likelihood of landing an interview while preserving every developer's valuable time.

-Update: added version 2 engine now and you can save the jd locally now

 ## Setup
 Use poetry to setup the environment